dcos/dcos-launch/dcos_launch/sample_configs/README.md

 ### Options
 * `key_helper`: generate private SSH keys for the underlying hosts if `true`.
 In `platform: aws`, this means the user does not have to supply `KeyName` in the template parameters and dcos-launch will fill it in.
 Similarly, in `platform: azure`, `sshRSAPublicKey` is populated automatically.
 In the aws case, this key will be deleted from EC2 when the deployment is deleted with dcos-launch
 * `zen_helper`: only to be used with `provider: aws` and zen templates.
 If `true`, then the network prerequisites for launching a zen cluster will be provided if missing.
+The resources potentially covered are: Vpc, InternetGateway, PrivateSubnet, and PublicSubnet.
 As with `key_helper`, these resources will be deleted if dcos-launch is used for destroying the deployment

 ### Support
 * `onprem` can only be provisioned via `aws` platform